Integrative Healhcare Providers

 SICK VISITS

 Curbside visits are preferred for any viral illness.
-If you have been sick in the last two weeks please wear a mask for your in-clinic visit.
+If you have symptoms of viral illness such as cough or congestion, please wear a mask for your in-clinic visit.
 Masks are available at the front desk.

 Vaccination is the best way to reduce the risk of serious infection or hospitalization.
 We encourage people even with mild symptoms or possible exposure to do home tests and, if positive, to isolate for 5 days and follow CDC guidelines to wear a mask when around other people for 5 more days to reduce the risk that you may infect someone who could get seriously ill from the virus.
 The elderly and unvaccinated are at particular risk for serious illness.